alexmtzzz/trmproj/README.md

 Finally, the calculation is done and the total cost of the loan is divided by the desired loan length that the user input, giving them their final monthly payment.

-Head to `flowchart` to view the flowchart for this program.
+Head to `Nov28flowchart.drawio.pdf` to view the flowchart for this program.

 ### Future Improvements or Updates
 Although I like the quick and simple way the program offers the monthly payment for the user as well as their total loan cost, I hope that in this program I can add more things such as: